Lion

 Life in a Pride

 The females remain in the group for their entire lives.
-But, once the male offspring are two to three years old, they must leave the pride.
-As long as they haven't found a new one, they team up with other males for sleeping and hunting.
+As soon as the male offspring are two to three years old, they have to leave the pride.
+As long as they haven't found a new one, they team up with other males.
 To take over a new pride, a male has to prove that it is stronger than everyone else in the pride.
 It has to defeat all the males.
 Such a fight happens about every two to three years in every group.

 Behavior